josephbudd/kickwasm/README.md

 1. **kicklpc** is a new **Local Process Communications ( LPC )** tool.
 It lets you add to or remove from your application, messages sent between the main process and the renderer process.
    * Example: **kicklpc -add UpdateCustomer** would add the empty message **UpdateCustomerRenderToMainProcess** and the other empty message **UpdateCustomerMainProcessToRenderer**.
-     * You would finish defining the 2 messages defined in **domain/lpc/messages/UpdateCustomer.go** so that they can contain the information you want sent.
+     * You would complete the definitions of the 2 messages in **domain/lpc/messages/UpdateCustomer.go** so that they can contain the information you want sent.
-     * You would add message handlers in your markup panel Callers that will send and or receive the messages.
+     * You would add message handlers in your markup panel callers.
+Each markup panel has a caller which communicates with the main process.
+In a markup panel's caller you could send an **UpdateCustomerRenderToMainProcess** message to the main process through the caller's send channel and receive an **UpdateCustomerMainProcessToRenderer** message from the main process through the caller's receive channel.
-     * You would finish the main process's message handler at **mainprocess/lpc/dispatch/UpdateCustomer.go** so that it processes the message and does what you need done with it.
+     * You would add the functionality to the main process's message handler at **mainprocess/lpc/dispatch/UpdateCustomer.go** so that it processes the **UpdateCustomerRenderToMainProcess** message received from the renderer process and does what you need done with it.
+The handler could send an **UpdateCustomerMainProcessToRenderer** message back to the renderer through the handler's send channel.
-     * You would send and receive those messages through the send and receive channels.
 1. **kickstore** is a new tool that lets you add or remove **data stores** in your application.
 A data store is an overly simple API to a table in the application's bolt database and it's record.
    * Example: **kickstore -add Customer** would add the **Customer** store with it's API and the empty **Customer** record.
    * You would complete the the store's record definition in **domain/store/record/Customer.go** so that it contains the information needed.
-   * If you want to modify the stores API, then you would edit it's interface in **domain/store/storer/Customer.go** and it's implementation in **domain/store/storing/Customer.go**.
+   * If you want to modify behavior of the store's API, then you would
+     1. Edit the API interface in **domain/store/storer/Customer.go**.
+     1. Edit the API implementation in **domain/store/storing/Customer.go**.
-   * In your code you would call the store's methods to update, remove, get etc.
+   * In your main process code you would call the store's methods to update, remove, get etc.
 1. **rekickwasm** is an old tool that lets you refactor your application's GUI.
 It has been refactored to work with kickwasm version 5.
 1. **kickpack** is another old tool that allows your application to be compiled into a single executable.
 I made some improvements regarding error handling.
 You won't use kickpack but the framework's build scripts in the renderer/ folder do.